schellenberg/computerscience20/docs/_sources/VisualProgrammingEnv/ExperimentWithRepeat.rst.txt

 .. image:: images/scratch_if_else.png

-Notice that when the cat touches the mouse cursor, the entire script pauses and waits until the sound has finished playing.
+.. note:: Notice that when the cat touches the mouse cursor, the entire script pauses and waits until the sound has finished playing.
 If this isn't the behaviour you want, you can use the **play sound** block instead of the **play sound until done** block.

 Drawing Regular Polygons
 ------------------------